massimobonanni/AZ-301-MicrosoftAzureArchitectDesign/Instructions/AZ-301T02_Lab_Mod03_Deploying Configuration Management solutions to Azure.md

     }
     ```

-1. At the **Cloud Shell** command prompt, type in the following command and press **Enter** to create a variable which value designates the name of the resource group that will contain the hub virtual network:
+1. At the **Cloud Shell** command prompt, type in the following command and press **Enter** to create a variable which value designates the name of the resource group that will contain the virtual virtual machine:

     ```sh
     RESOURCE_GROUP='AADesignLab1202-RG'